TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Related Work

-\textbf{Large Vision-Language Models.} Large vision-language models (LVLMs) have achieved remarkable progress in various multimodal tasks.
+Large vision-language models (LVLMs) have achieved remarkable progress in various multimodal tasks.
 Owing to the development of open-source Large Language Models (LLM) such as LLaMA \cite{touvron2023llama} and OPT \cite{zhang2022opt}, LVLMs can utilize the knowledge from LLMs and align visual features to the text space.
 For example, Flamingo \cite{alayrac2022flamingo} pioneers to insert cross-attention layers into LLMs to import visual features.
 To further extract effective visual prompts from images, BLIP2 \cite{li2023blip} incorporates a pre-trained visual encoder with frozen LLM by a Q-Former.
 Motivated by the great success of the instruction-tuning pipeline in enhancing LLMs, recent work fine-tunes LVLMs with amounts of instruction-following data.
 For instance, LLaVA \cite{llava} constructs 158K multimodal language-image instruction-following data to train adaption parameters and LLM.
 Due to the great success, LLaVA-158K instruction following data are utilized in various LVLMs such as mPLUG-owl \cite{ye2023mplug}, LLaMA-Adapter V2 \cite{gao2023llama}, Otter \cite{li2023otter} and Otter-I \cite{li2023mimic}.
 Moreover, MiniGPT-4 \cite{zhu2023minigpt} develops a high-quality and well-aligned instruction dataset to train one projection layer, exhibiting many multimodal capabilities.
 Built upon MiniGPT-4, VPGTrans \cite{zhang2023vpgtrans} employs a technique to transfer the text encoder of a BLIP2 model to Vicuna, which reduces training costs remarkably.
-And OF-V2 builds upon advanced LLMs and exhibits good performance on many VQA tasks.
+OF-V2 builds upon advanced LLMs and exhibits good performance on many VQA tasks.
 Furthermore, PandaGPT \cite{su2023pandagpt} can take multimodal inputs such as image, sound, and video simultaneously and compose their semantics naturally to perform complex tasks such as detailed image description generation.
-And Bard, the latest multimodal iteration \cite{bard}, distinguishes itself with its exceptional multimodal capabilities.
-In this work, we are interested in developing an evaluation suit to assess how well these LVLMs perform in various multimodal tasks.
+In addition, the closed-source API-based models such as Bard \cite{bard}, GeminiPro-V \cite{geminiprov}, GPT4V \cite{gpt4}, and Claude3-Opus \cite{claudeopus} distinguish themselves with their exceptional multimodal capabilities.
+In this work, we develop an evaluation suit to assess how well these LVLMs perform in various multimodal tasks.